St. Olaf Student Health Services

 - Family Fare 507-645-4489

 - Walgreens 507-645-9658

-- A flu immunization clinic is organized by St. Olaf Human Resources using an outside vendor for employees, staff, and students during the fall semester.
+- A flu immunization clinic is organized by St. Olaf Human Resources for employees, staff, and students during the fall semester.
 It is held on campus in Buntrock Commons.
 Students will receive emails on cost, dates, and times from HR.